aksommerville/fullmoon/README.md

 ## TODO

 - [ ] Finish all dev for Thumby
-- - [ ] Is there some kind of vsync signal on Thumby?
-I get tearing, visible if you strobe b/w really fast.
+- - [x] Is there some kind of vsync signal on Thumby?
+I get tearing, visible if you strobe b/w really fast. ...meh not a big deal
-- - [x] Sprite: fire nozzle
 - - [ ] Sprite: werewolf
-- - [ ] Sprite: table saw
+- - [x] Sprite: table saw
 - - [ ] lots more sprites
 - - [ ] Rain should extinguish fires
 - - [ ] Can we prevent rain from working indoors?